 The Standard does not apply to the welding of structures by the following processes:

-- (1) Oxy-fuel gas welding (GW).
+- (a) Oxy-fuel gas welding (GW).

-- (2) Resistance welding (RW).
+- (b) Resistance welding (RW).

-- (3) Friction welding (FW).
+- (c) Friction welding (FW).

-- (4) Thermit welding (TW).
+- (d) Thermit welding (TW).

-The Standard does not apply to the welding of pressure vessels and pressure piping.
+The Standard does not apply to the welding of pressure vessels and pressure piping, nor to underwater welding.